evanpeaseLW/SolrTaxMan/README.md

 > There are ways to achieve behavior similar to what this project aspires to simply by indexing your data a certain way and leveraging features such as facet.prefix, Pivot Facets, [Hierarchical Facets](http://wiki.apache.org/solr/HierarchicalFaceting#Flattened_Data_.2BIBw-breadcrumbs.2BIB0-) and more.
 While these approaches can work as solutions, I've always found them somewhat constrained in practice for my past use cases.

 > A "taxonomy" is relational and as such is better suited in a normalized form.
 Solr is amazing at handling anything that can be represented in a denormalized form.
-That is why I prefer to let Solr do what it does best (searching relatively flat documents) and use something else to control the taxonomy.
-The goal of this project is to provide the "something else" and to make it work in perfect harmony with Solr.
+That is why I prefer to let Solr do what it does best (searching relatively flat documents) and use something else in the application layer to control the taxonomy.
+The goal of this project is to provide the "something else".

 The project will have 3 subprojects: